mosharraf-hossain/team_riders/README.md

 Below we give our data sequences where the sequences are in JSON files.
 We keep our dataset in two individual folders which are `training_files` (for training data where 4 files) and `predicting_files` (for predicting data where also 4 files).

 For example, an hourly sequence has a list of 12 numerical values per hour: [14, 14, 9, 13, 7, 7, 5, 13, 11, 7, 9, 9].
 Our JSON structure is like the data given below:

+If you want to visit the dataset then just click the link. https://github.com/numenta/NAB/blob/master/data/realTweets/Twitter_volume_GOOG.csv

 ```json